marijnh/Eloquent-JavaScript/08_error.md

 up your program.
 Their power lies in the fact that you can set "obstacles" along the stack to _catch_ the exception as it is zooming down.
-Once you've caught an exception, you can do something with it to address the problem, and then continue to run the program.
+Once you've caught an exception, you can do something with it to address the problem and then continue to run the program.

 Here's an example: